Teraku/Skill-Overhaul/README.md

 * Shockproof Ace now electrifies your bullets while you're being tased, tasing any enemies you hit.
 * Jack of All Trades and Mag Plus have been switched.

+######Ghost
+* Moving Target has not been tweaked yet.
+Rest assured, I am fully aware of its problems, and I have some features planned for it that I hope to release soon.

 ######Fugitive
 * Daredevil has been replaced with Moving Target.
 Basic version gives the old Daredevil Basic+Ace effects, Ace allows sprinting in any direction.
 * Brother's Keeper has been merged into Brother's Keeper Basic.